-Veined with deep purple and blue, the Maine highlands painted by Marsden Hartley in 1908 evoke New England less than some view of Mont Salève by Swiss painter Ferdinand Hodler.
+Veined with deep purple and blue, the Maine highlands painted by Marsden Hartley in 1908 are less evocative of New England than of some view of Mont Salève by the Swiss painter Ferdinand Hodler.
 The first wall of paintings greeting the visitor in this exhibition of Hartley’s Maine-centred work, in other words, suggests anything but American regionalism and its often quaintly provincial associations.
-Already in the first decade of the last century, Hartley had absorbed the chromatic and compositional lessons of symbolism and postimpressionism, even seemingly anticipating abstract painting in a few notable instances around 1908-09 (see, for example, his Landscape No. 36).
+Already in the first decade of the last century, Hartley had absorbed the chromatic and compositional lessons of symbolism and postimpressionism, even seemingly anticipating abstract painting in a few notable instances around 1908–09.
+(See, for example, his Landscape No. 36.)
 Yet for his 1932 solo exhibition, Hartley chose the title ‘Pictures of New England by a New Englander’, cementing his affinities with his native state.
 Born in Lewiston, Maine, Hartley trained in Cleveland and New York before extended periods in Paris and Berlin, where he further assimilated various avant-garde strategies.
-Though he would spend time in Maine periodically, it was only after 1937 that Hartley settled there definitely, vowing to become its most representative painter.
+Though he would spend time in Maine periodically, it was only after 1937 that Hartley settled there, vowing to become its most representative painter.

 The vernacular wood frame of his Church at Head Tide (1938) exemplifies this concentration upon local forms: the black outlines surrounding the structure – increasingly prevalent in Hartley’s work after the early 1930s – metaphorize this inward turning.
 The same heavy lines characterize his rafts and piles of logs, an unmistakable testament to the state’s lumber-based economy.
 Artists of Hartley’s stature most often trace a different career arc, moving from insular origins to a more cosmopolitan outlook.
 The exhibition thus raises the vital question of how to approach – or how to situate – a body of work shot through with paradoxical strains and orientations.
 What makes a painter American?
 What makes an American painter something other than a regional painter?